minio/docs/source/reference/minio-mc/mc-find.rst

 - Replace :mc-cmd:`FILEPATH <mc find ALIAS>` with the full file path to the directory to search.

-- Replace :mc-cmd:`EXTENSION <mc find --name>` with the file extention of the object.
+- Replace :mc-cmd:`EXTENSION <mc find --name>` with the file extension of the object.

 - Replace :mc-cmd:`ALIAS <mc find ALIAS>` with the :mc:`alias <mc alias>` of the S3-compatible host.